Sociology Matters Autumn 2020

 Katherine Stovel

 Early in the pandemic, the lives of students and teachers alike were altered in previously unimaginable ways.
 We went into ‘lockdown,’ courses became remote, and we had to rely on Zoom to meet and hold classes.
-Rather than just recycling pre-pandemic material in a new format, several Sociology department instructors went beyond switching to online teaching: they transformed their courses so students could learn about and process their pandemic experience in real time.
-Sociology doctoral… Read more
+Rather than just recycling pre-pandemic material in a new format, several Sociology department instructors went beyond switching to online teaching: they transformed their courses so students could learn about and process their pandemic experience in real time.… Read more

 Support Sociology